-The rapper mogul Jay-Z wants to help Hispanic and Black entrepreneurs get into the cannabis industry through his new company.
+The rapper mogul Jay-Z wants to help Hispanic and Black minority cannabis entrepreneurs get into the cannabis industry through his new company.

-“Although we know we can’t fully redeem the injustices created by the War on Drugs, we can help shape a brighter and inclusive future,” Jay-Z said.
+“We know we can’t fully redeem the injustices created by the War on Drugs.
+We can help shape a brighter and inclusive future,” Jay-Z said.
 “The brands we build will pave a new path forward for a legacy rooted in equity, access, and justice.
 We’re creating something people can trust, and we’re investing in our future, our people, and our communities.”

-Jay-Z is very conscious that the legal cannabis industry is built on the great efforts of underground entrepreneurs, many of whom are Hispanic and Black and suffered greatly for breaking unjust laws.
+Jay-Z is very conscious that the legal cannabis industry is built on the great efforts of underground minority cannabis entrepreneurs.
+Many of them are Hispanic and Black and suffered greatly for breaking unjust laws.

 “It’s really unbelievable how that can happen,” he said.
-“We were the ones most negatively affected by the War on Drugs, and America has turned around and created a business from it that’s worth billions.”
+“We were the ones most negatively affected by the War on Drugs.
+America has turned around and created a business from it that’s worth billions.”

 Ed “NJWeedman” Forchion has echoed the same sentiment.

-Last November, Jay-Z got into cannabis when he created a vertically integrated cannabis company through his company Roc Nation, and Caliva and Left Coast Ventures created The Parent Company (TPCO).
-Through TPCO, Jay-Z plans to invest in minority entrepreneurs.
+Last November, Jay-Z got into cannabis when he created a vertically integrated cannabis company.
+He did so through his company Roc Nation, Caliva, and Left Coast Ventures.
+They created The Parent Company (TPCO).
+Through TPCO, Jay-Z plans to invest in minority cannabis entrepreneurs.

-Along with the $10 million fund for minority businesses, they’re going to put two percent of their annual revenue into this.
+Along with the $10 million fund for minority businesses, they’re going to put in two percent of their annual revenue.
 The fund is expected to put as much as $1 million into every minority-owned cannabis business it helps to fund.

 They also seek to contribute to efforts to address the wrongs of prohibition through initiatives working toward meaningful change in the criminal justice system.
 These initiatives will include bail reform, industry vocational training, job placement, expungement clinics, and Social Equity application support.